Can I bring my dogs/pet?

 But, with a gas cooker, gas fired hot water and plenty of fireplaces you have everything you need to stay warm, have hot baths and cook fine meals, you also get a break from the beeping and ringing of modern technology, as evenings are spent talking, reading, playing games or looking at the beautiful views; rather than staring at screens of one sort or another.

 Carna House has gas lights which create a special atmosphere found nearly nowhere else nowadays and provide plenty of warmth.
-Carna Cottage has electric lighting and there is also the romance of candlepower!
+Carna Cottage has electric lighting and cosy lamps.

 Can I receive a mobile signal?
 Can I charge devices?